lnilya/sammie/README.md

 For an example of how a large set of pipelines/steps and steps can be used with SAMMIE, check out [HARLEY](https://github.com/lnilya/harley).
 HARLEY is a software designed to work with yeast fluorescence microscopy images and can do a range of things through different pipelines: Detect cell outlines, Denoise fluorescence microscopy images, train a model to detect features of interest in these images and finally batch process large sets of images using the trained model.
+The repository contians links to videos to see the software in action.

 ## Tech Stack